Postal Boxes & Mailing Boxes – Ultimate Guide

 The best postal boxes

-Try not to feel overwhelmed by the range of postal boxes on the market, that is where we at Quickbox are on hand to help you choose the right cardboard box for your needs.
+Try not to feel overwhelmed by the range of postal boxes & mailing on the market, that is where we at Quickbox are on hand to help you choose the right cardboard box for your needs.
 We even have an instant box quote calculator if you require a box that doesn’t quite fit the normal size standards.

 Postal boxes come in all shapes and sizes, and they even have different cross-sections linings and lids.
 It certainly can be confusing, although the one thing they do have in common are sealable lids!
-One thing to be aware of is that postal boxes are different from cardboard boxes as the latter often have extra inserts which can be added to prevent movement during transport.
+One thing to be aware of is that postal boxes & mailing boxes are different from cardboard boxes as the latter often have extra inserts which can be added to prevent movement during transport.

 Closeable lids are often integrated into the design of postal boxes, to ensure that the package isn’t accidentally unboxed before it reaches the hands of your customer.
-Depending on what you are wanting to send, you can even purchase speciality postal boxes for books, mugs and other precious items.
+Depending on what you are wanting to send, you can even purchase speciality mailing boxes & postal boxes for books, mugs and other precious items.
 These will all have self-adhesive seals on the lid for extra protection during transit.

 Cardboard boxes still have their place within the world of eCommerce, particularly as they are a sustainable type of packaging.
 Standard boxes can be used for storage as well as shipping, in order to protect your inventory from dust and dirt.
 They are also much better suited for shipping products like wine and bottled goods.
 Card inserts can be manufactured which neatly separate the bottles within the cardboard box, as well as providing extra protection against knocks and bumps as they are transported.